dreger/kqdreger.com/_src/_posts/2014-02-20-my-fiancees-facebook.md

 audio: 2014-02-20-2205.mp3
 audio_size: 22.6MB
 ---
 I was very pleased to have Emily Mariani, my fiancee, on the show today.
-Emily and I talked about Facebook Paper, the Whatsapp acquisition, Flappy Bird and more.
+Emily and I talk about Facebook Paper, the $19 billion acquisition of WhatsApp, Flappy Bird and my B+ in Geology.

 ### Show notes
 - [Facebook Paper](https://www.facebook.com/paper)